-According to the “2018 DOJ Report on Senior Abuse and Financial Exploitation,” each year, an estimated three billion dollars is stolen from America’s seniors through various scams.
-Seniors often fall prey to imposters who claim to represent the IRS, Medicare or Medicaid, Social Security, or other legitimate businesses.
+According to the “2018 DOJ Report on Senior Abuse and Financial Exploitation,” each year an estimated $3 billion is stolen from America’s seniors through a variety of mass mailing, romance, and vendor or contractor scams.
+They may also fall prey to imposters who claim to represent the IRS, Medicare or Medicaid, or Social Security.
 Unfortunately, New Canaan is not immune to these scams.
-Over the years, some New Canaan seniors have suffered substantial financial losses.

 What is Senior Fraud?

 Senior fraud, which is also known as senior financial exploitation or senior financial abuse, is the abuse of financial control or misappropriation of financial resources, resulting in harm to an older victim.
 Most senior fraud in New Canaan involves a complete stranger.
 The fraudster will often make contact with their victim online or over the phone.

 One common way that seniors are targeted over the internet is through email.
 General Phishing techniques (the fraudulent practice of sending emails purporting to be from reputable companies) are used against a large number of email addresses with messages aimed at seniors.
 Other schemes are more targeted and may involve emails or phone calls that are very personal and specific in nature.
 Targeted attacks often use information gleaned in general phishing attacks to help dupe the victim into going along with the scam, which often involves social engineering.